Ravikirana-Microsoft/bicep-registry-modules/avm/ptn/sa/multi-agent-custom-automation-engine/README.md

   ]
   ```

+### Parameter: `azureAiAgentAPIVersion`

+Version of the Azure AI Agent API version.
+Defaults to 2025-01-01-preview.

+- Required: No
+- Type: string
+- Default: `'2025-01-01-preview'`

 ### Parameter: `azureopenaiVersion`

 Version of the Azure OpenAI service to deploy.
-Defaults to 2025-01-01-preview.
+Defaults to 2024-12-01-preview.

 - Required: No
 - Type: string